 (Seriously?)

 MORAL OF THE STORY: Be adaptable.
 Be patient.
-Don't ever think it's a sure thing, and vice versa, don't ever think it's impossible.
+Don't ever think it is a sure thing, and vice versa, don't ever think it is impossible.
 Because life can put a house in the middle of your road if it wants to.
 Never say never.

 This wasn't the actual house (in a state of bewilderment, I failed to take a picture)